Street Legal (Canadian TV series)

-Street Legal is a Canadian legal drama television series, which aired on CBC Television from 1987 to 1994 before returning with six new episodes starting March 4, 2019.
-Street Legal was the longest-running one-hour scripted drama in the history of Canadian television, holding the record for twenty years before being surpassed by Heartland's 139th episode on March 29, 2015.
+Street Legal is a Canadian legal drama television series, which aired on CBC Television from 1987 to 1994, followed twenty-five years later by a six-episode season with a substantially different cast.
+Street Legal was the longest-running one-hour scripted drama in the history of Canadian television, holding the record for twenty years before being surpassed by the 139th episode of Heartland on March 29, 2015.

 Synopsis

-Street Legal focuses on the professional and private lives of the partners in a small Toronto, Ontario law firm.
-The primary stars are Sonja Smits, Eric Peterson and C. David Johnson, and the cast also includes Julie Khaner, Albert Schultz, Cynthia Dale, Maria del Mar, Ron Lea, Anthony Sherwood and Diane Polley.
+Street Legal focused on the professional and private lives of the partners in a small Toronto law firm.
+The primary stars were Sonja Smits, Eric Peterson and C. David Johnson.
+The cast also included Julie Khaner, Albert Schultz, Cynthia Dale, Maria del Mar, Ron Lea, Anthony Sherwood and Diane Polley.

-The series is distinctively Canadian, in the use of Canadian court customs and procedures.
+The series was distinctively Canadian, particularly in the use of Canadian court customs and procedures.
 Much of the show's music was composed by Eric Robertson who was nominated for a Gemini Award in 1987 for his work on the show.